cdklabs/cdk-hyperledger-fabric-network/README.md

 ![license](https://img.shields.io/github/license/aws-samples/cdk-hyperledger-fabric-network?color=green&style=flat-square)

 This repository contains a CDK construct to deploy a Hyperledger Fabric network running on Amazon Managed Blockchain.
-It currently builds out a member and its nodes, but the following enhanced functionality is planned for future releases:
+It builds out a member and its nodes, a VPC and associated endpoint to access them, and a set of users enrolled on the network.

-*  Add support for Java and .NET
-*  Enroll users, storing their credentials in Secrets Manager
+The following functionality is planned for future releases:

 *  Create channels on nodes
 *  Instantiate chaincode on nodes
+*  Support for Java and .NET

 ## Installation